elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-difference-between-discrete-and-continuous-quantitative-variables.md

 _schema: default
 id: 170281
 date: 2025-02-06
-title: >-
-    What is the difference between discrete and continuous quantitative variables?
+title: What is the difference between discrete and continuous quantitative variables?
-article_title: >-
-    What is the difference between discrete and continuous quantitative variables?
+article_title: What is the difference between discrete and continuous quantitative variables?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Understanding the distinction between discrete and continuous quantitative variables, focusing on their characteristics, examples, and implications in data measurement.
+    This content explains the difference between discrete and continuous quantitative variables, detailing their characteristics, examples, and how they are measured or counted.
   page_keywords: >-
-    discrete variables, continuous variables, quantitative variables, countable, measured, whole numbers, fractions, decimals
+    discrete variables, continuous variables, quantitative variables, countable, measurable, whole numbers, fractions, examples, height, weight, temperature, number of students, variables comparison
 author: QuickTakes
 question: >-
     What is the difference between discrete and continuous quantitative variables?